Panama Lewis: Resto–Collins controversy

 The most notorious incident in Lewis's career took place on June 16, 1983.
-A fighter he was training, Luis Resto, was fighting undefeated prospect Billy Collins, Jr. in a bout televised by ABC's Wide World of Sports.
+A fighter he was training, Luis Resto, was fighting undefeated prospect Billy Collins Jr. in a bout televised by ABC's Wide World of Sports.
 The fight was the undercard for a fight between Roberto Durán and Davey Moore.

 Resto won in a 10-round unanimous decision over a bloody Collins.
 After the fight, Resto came to Collins' corner to shake hands with Collins' father and trainer, Billy Sr. When Billy Sr. grabbed Resto's hand, he discovered Resto's gloves were thinner than normal.
 Screaming that he thought the gloves had no padding, Collins Sr. demanded that the New York State Boxing Commission impound the gloves.
-An investigation found that each glove was missing an ounce of padding.
-There was also a 0.75-inch hole in the palm of each glove.
+An investigation found that the padding had been removed from each glove through holes made in the palm of the gloves.
 Collins suffered a torn iris and permanently blurred vision, ending his boxing career.

 After an investigation, the New York State Boxing Commission determined Lewis had tampered with the gloves.
 On July 1, 1983, it permanently revoked Lewis' state boxing license.
 Since most state boxing commissions honor sanctions imposed by other states, this action had the effect of banning Lewis from ever having another official role in an American bout.
+Resto's license was suspended for at least one year; he never fought again.
 Resto's win was subsequently changed to a no contest.

 In October 1986, Lewis and Resto were both put on trial and found guilty of assault, criminal possession of a weapon (Resto's hands) and conspiracy.
 Lewis was also found guilty of tampering with a sports contest.
 Prosecutors charged that since Lewis had deliberately removed the padding from Resto's gloves, the bout with Collins amounted to an illegal assault.
 Lewis was sentenced to six years in prison, Resto to three years.
 Lewis was released from prison in 1990.